SpareBank1/sb1-personal-client-python-tutorial/README.md

 ## What now?

 Hey, you made it.
-Now you can test our open APIs for Personal Client.
+Now you can test our open APIs for Personal Client

 You can find the documentation for the APIs here:
 [Account API](https://developer.sparebank1.no/#/api/2682DF86994D4B348363BE9AC4644EFC), [Transactions API](https://developer.sparebank1.no/#/api/9858DA06FBC842699E8E73B280DAF422) and [Transfer API](https://developer.sparebank1.no/#/api/AE260B846C7C43728DFCEC6BC59D25BE)